-405 Filleting Blend Adhesive Filler is a strong, wood-toned epoxy filler for use in epoxy joints and epoxy fillets on naturally finished wood.
-It mixes easily with epoxy and lets you create fillets that are smooth and require little sanding.
-Its color is a consistent brown, so 405 Filleting Blend can be blended with other WEST SYSTEM Fillers to modify the shade of thickened epoxy.
+405 Filleting Blend Adhesive Filler is a strong, wood-toned epoxy filler.
+Add it to your epoxy mix when making epoxy joints and fillets on naturally finished wood.
+It mixes easily with epoxy.
+This product helps you create smooth fillets that will need only a little sanding.
+Its color is a consistent brown.
+405 Filleting Blend can be blended with other WEST SYSTEM Fillers to modify the shade of your epoxy mix.
+You can blend it into any WEST SYSTEM 105 Resin/20X Hardener combination, G/flex Epoxy 650, or G/5 Five-Minute Adhesive.

 VIDEO: Adding Fillers to Epoxy

-Because epoxy can be thickened with high-density fillers into a non-slumping consistency it can bridge large gaps in wood joints, without loss of strength, thus saving a great deal of time labor otherwise needed to create a strong joint.
-A fillet is a continuous bead of thickened epoxy mixture applied to the angle created between two parts.
+A fillet is a continuous bead of thickened epoxy you apply to the joint angle between two parts.
 It increases the surface area of the bond and serves as a structural adhesive and brace.
-Filleting creates an effective glue joint that requires no fasteners of any kind and can result in a joint that is as strong as the parts being joined together.
+Fillets are an effective glue joint that requires no fasteners of any kind.
+A fillet can be just as strong as the parts it’s joining together.
+Using fillets saves the time and effort otherwise needed for strong, reliable joinery.

-An epoxy fillet can be especially effective when joining parts that meet at difficult angles like where bulkheads meet the hull sides near the bow.
-Other instances would be where plywood hull sides meet the hull bottom or chine, where hull sides meet at the bow and where hull sides join the deck at the sheer.
-Historically these joints required well-fitted pieces of wood that the plywood could be glued and screwed into.
+An epoxy fillet can be especially effective when you’re joining parts that meet at difficult angles.
+For example, where bulkheads meet the hull sides.
+Or where plywood hull sides meet the hull bottom.
+And at the chine, where hull sides meet at the bow.
+Also, where the hull sides join the deck at the sheer.
+Historically, all of these joints required well-fitted pieces of wood that could be glued and screwed into.
+It’s nice to know that with fillets, you don’t need to perfectly fitting joints.
+Compared to traditional joinery methods, fillets can also save you the expense, weight, and labor of adding screws or other fasteners—without sacrificing joint strength.

 Read more about bonding with epoxy fillets at Epoxyworks.com.